Wood Rot: Identify, Causes, Repair, and Prevention

 These fungi can be identified behind walls, under subfloors, and inside unventilated basements, often following minor leaks or condensation issues.
 These fungi release enzymes that digest the wood’s structure, which rapidly compromises its load-bearing capacity.

-What Does Rotting Wood Look Like?
+What Does Rotted Wood Look Like?

-Wood rotting gives wood a visibly damaged and deteriorated appearance.
+Rotted wood gives wood a visibly damaged and deteriorated appearance.

-Rotting wood has spot-cracked, warped, or crumbling wood surfaces that lose their original shape and strength.
+Rotted wood has spot-cracked, warped, or crumbling wood surfaces that lose their original shape and strength.

 The texture may look brittle and cubed in dry rot, dark and softened in wet rot, or pale and stringy in white rot.